krishanthisera/blog/README.md

 ## Contact

-For any queries or feedback, feel free to connect on [LinkedIn](https://www.linkedin.com/in/krishan-thisera/).
+For any queries or feedback, feel free to create an issue [here](https://github.com/krishanthisera/blog/issues).

 ## Acknowledgments